IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

         self.polePosition_x = float(kwargs.get("coords_x"))
         self.polePosition_y = float(kwargs.get("coords_y"))
 ```
+These lines take in the arguments passed from Javascript.
 The first line creates a reference to the design in the database.
-Then we are extracting the x and y coordinates from the first vertex of the design polygon--this will be the location of the first Pole.
+The second and third lines take in x and y coordinates that will be the longitude and latitude of the first pole created.

 &#8291;